RaphaelMalburg/vanaci-task-2/.trae/rules/project_rules.md

-after each main change do a git add . , a resonable commit msg, and a push to repo
+after each main change do a build, if it pass, then a git add . , a resonable commit msg, and a push to repo .